 Your agent is a professional negotiator.
 Speak with them and devise a strategy to get the most value for your home when bids come in from buyers.
 Your REALTOR® will use their experience to suggest when to accept an offer and how to present a counter offer.

-Your REALTOR® will present options, provide advice, and handle the back and forth negotiations representing your best interests at the table.
+Your REALTOR® will present options, provide advice, handle the back and forth negotiations, and represent your best interests at the table.

 9. Take care of the legal details.

 Now, you need to complete the legal documentation.

 Select a lawyer to process the paperwork, including the Transfer of Property documents.
 Then, inform your REALTOR®, and they will send the required information to them and ensure all deadlines are met.